Pobermeier/blogjot-express-app/README.md

 # BlogJot - Express App with Authentication & DB

 BlogJot is an express-app with server-side rendered views (using Handlebars)that allows you to save your blog-post ideas.
 The data is stored on a cloud-based MongoDB instance.
+Authentication is implemented with passport using a local strategy.
 You can check out a live version of this project [here](http://104.248.44.20:5005/).

 ## Project Set-Up